Our Mission

 awareness of our most important human values.

 Performing locally and abroad, the National Children’s Chorus is one of few youth arts organizations in America to have its concert series presented at professional music halls, working with some of the finest conductors, composers and orchestras.
+Their Billboard-charting holiday album, Illumine, was recorded in London’s iconic Abbey Road Studios and AIR Studios with the London Symphony Orchestra during their tour of the United Kingdom.

 National Children's Chorus - Boys Singing